Confusion over exams in England as regulator pulls guidance

 Last week, Williamson said students could take whatever grade was higher between the teacher’s predicted grade or any trial exam they took before the pandemic.
 He also said students could take an exam in the autumn instead.

-However, in its document Saturday, Ofqual said that if the trial result was higher than the teacher’s prediction, then it wouldn't necessarily be used.
+However, in its document Saturday, Ofqual said that if the trial result was higher than the teacher’s prediction, then the latter would take precedence.

 Robert Halfon, chairman of the education committee of lawmakers, said the situation is a “huge mess” and “unacceptable.”